Things To Tell Your Designer Before Starting a Project

 If this is the case, you should tell your designer about the available budget as early as possible and try to be exact.
 This way, they can tell you what’s possible and what may be excluded.

-For example, costs might be incurred for things like stock photos, hosting, domains, copywriting, and plugins, but the designer may be able to recommend free or cheaper options that fit within your budget.
+For example, costs might be incurred for things like stock photos, hosting, domains (whether it’s a .com domain or .io, etc), copywriting, and plugins, but the designer may be able to recommend free or cheaper options that fit within your budget.

 There is a range of free image resources available online, some options to consider are; Pexels, Unsplash, Burst, Pixabay, and Free Images.